Pradumnasaraf/aviationincidents/README.md

 ## Contributing

-Help us build the most transparent archive of aviation-related incidents.
+You can contribute to this project by reporting an incident or by adding a new incident to the database.

 Please gather the following information before reporting an incident:
 - Date of the incident
 - Manufacturer of the aircraft involved
 - Aircraft model involved
-- Airline operating the flight
+- The airline operating the flight
 - Type of incident that occurred
 - Detailed description of the incident
 - Location of the incident